pfalli/So_Long/README.md

 ## To do list

-Block the player after reaching the door without the objects.
+1. Block the player after reaching the door without the objects.
 It continues moving to the direction.
+2. Add sprites